Our Legacy of Giving

 As a leader in water-efficient drip irrigation for the agricultural market, TTC has partnered with government agencies, NGOs and smallholder farmers in Haiti, Nicaragua, Honduras, Mozambique, Guatemala, Uganda, Malawi, Tanzania, Zambia and other developing countries to promote sustainable agricultural practices, improve crop yields and build thriving communities.

-For families in rural Honduras, the land and crops they grow is critical to their survival.
-Like many other Latin American countries, Honduras has fertile land that the people depend on for agriculture, but crop production is inefficient and the threat of drought is imminent.
+For families in rural Nicaragua, the land and crops they grow is critical to their survival.
+Like many other Latin American countries, Nicaragua has fertile land that the people depend on for agriculture, but crop production is inefficient and the threat of drought is imminent.
 They grow crops for the sole purpose of feeding their families but lack the resources and infrastructure to optimize their productivity.

 Our Greenspace Enhancement Grant Program supports nonprofits around the world in enhancing landscapes, transforming neglected areas and creating new spaces for public enjoyment.
 Our goal is to help communities enrich the beauty of the land for the health, well-being and enjoyment of everyone.